Matheus-Godinho-Magalhaes/Matheus-Godinho-Magalhaes/README.md

 # Hi, I'm Matheus Godinho! 👋

-I am a Mechanical Engineering student at UFMG, passionate about technology, software development, and innovative solutions.
+I am a Mechanical Engineer from UFMG, passionate about technology, software development, and innovative solutions.
 My journey combines engineering with computing, applying concepts like Computer Vision, Machine Learning, and IoT to solve real-world challenges. 🚀

 Here, you'll find some of my key projects, including web applications, artificial intelligence solutions, and engineering tools.
 Feel free to explore and reach out to me!